gord0186/new_website/work/om_resort.md

 {% include image_header.html background_image="om_resort/om_resort_header.jpg" color="rgba(255,255,255,.8)" logo="om_resort/om_resort_logo.svg" %}

-{% include about.html background_color="#fff" class="inner_page_about"
+{% include about.html class="inner_page_about"

-about_content="Opeongo Mountain Resort is a small camp that is located on Lake Clear in the Ottawa Valley.
-They are known for the excellent Bass fishing and their beautiful mountain scenery.
-For this project, I need to create a New updated logo, stationery, and promotional products."
+about_content="Opeongo Mountain Resort is a small camp that is located in the Ottawa Valley right on the beautiful lake clear.
+They are known for the excellent bass fishing, and their beautiful mountain sceneries.
+The company enlisted my services to create a new updated logo, stationery, and promotional products."

 %}